 As a final note, there are at least three problems with the ACLU's position that "unblocking individual LGBT-related websites upon request is not an appropriate solution to this problem."
-First, the only solution the ACLU offers-disabling the LGBT filter-would allow students access to highly inappropriate sexual materials.
-Unfortunately, it appears that the District took this approach, which, for the reasons discussed above, is something it should immediately rectify.

-Second, if unblocking individual websites was enough to satisfy the First Amendment where adults were being blocked from viewing constitutionally protected speech at public libraries, see Am.
-Library Ass'n, 539 U.S. at 209, then it is more than sufficient to satisfy any First Amendment concerns (if there are any) regarding a student's ability to access blocked websites at his school's library.
+First, the only solution the ACLU offers - disabling the Sexuality filter - would allow students access to highly inappropriate sexual materials.
+This obviously is not a viable option.
+Second, if unblocking individual websites upon request was enough to satisfy the First Amendment where adults were being blocked from viewing constitutionally protected speech at public libraries, see American Library Ass'n, 539 U.S. at 209, then it is more than sufficient to satisfy any First Amendment concerns (if there are any) regarding a student's ability to access blocked websites at his school's library.
 Third, it is not clear at all that the First Amendment requires that public schools allow students to ask for an individual site to be unblocked.
 As the Supreme Court has repeatedly held, "the constitutional rights of students in public school are not automatically coextensive with the rights of adults in other settings," and they "must be 'applied in light of the special characteristics of the school environment."
 Morse v.
-Frederick, 551 U.S. 393, 396-97 (2007) (citations omitted).
+Frederick, 551 U.S. 393, 396-397 (2007) (citations omitted).
 Given the substantial discretion public school districts have over curricular decisions (including what materials to make available via their libraries and the Internet), it is unlikely that a court would find that the First Amendment requires students to be provided an unblocking option.1